danielhjerppe/danielhjerppe/README.md

 ## About Me
 - 🛠️ Mechanical Engineer with a passion for innovation
 - 💡 Strong CAD wizard with expertise in Siemens NX and Autodesk Fusion
-- 💻 Coding enthusiast, fluent in Python, ABB Rapid, and a bit of C
+- 💻 Coding enthusiast, fluent in Python, ABB RAPID 🤖, and a bit of C++
-- 🎵 Professional Drummer on a journey through the world of engineering and music
+- 🎵 Professional drummer on a journey through the world of engineering and music

 ## Let's Connect
 - 📫 Reach out to me on [LinkedIn](https://www.linkedin.com/in/danielhjerppe/)